toddledev/documentation/docs/04-get-started/02-create-a-project/index.md

 1. **Select organization**: The organization is pre-selected based on your account settings
 2. **Choose visibility**: Decide who should be able to see your app and select **public** or **private**
 3. **Choose a template**:
-   - Built-in templates: Choose from available Nordcraft templates
+   - Built-in templates: Choose from official Nordcraft templates
    - Community template: Pick from community-contributed templates

 After selecting the template, the Nordcraft editor will open for you to start working.